-Freelance translators are virtually unknown to the general public and yet such an irreplaceable component of the translation world.
+Freelance translators are virtually unknown to the general public and yet they are such an irreplaceable component of the translation world.
 Our use of the term here refers to full-time professional freelance translators, although there are some excellent part-time translators as well.
-We are experiened freelance translators in Italian and Japanese.
+We are experienced freelance translators specialized in Italian and Japanese.

 First of all, what is a freelance translator?